UTSA-CS-3443/Project-Encrypt/README.md

 	- Back to Main Menu:		Allows user to return to the main menu.

 6. QuitView Actions
+	- Cancel:	Allows user to return to Main Menu if they click before five (5) seconds have passed.
-	- No user actions available.
-Entire application closes three (3) seconds after loading this view.
+	- Entire application closes five (5) seconds after loading this view if no user action is taken.